How to Style the Different Block Hover States

-- Just navigate to the Style tab where you will see the Image tab.
+Select the Card block and navigate to the Style tab where you will see the Image panel.

-- Scroll down to the Image Filter options, and set the filter you want when the block is at it's normal state (not hovered)
+- Scroll down to the Image Filter option then set the filter you want when the block is at it's normal state (not hovered)

-- Click on the cursor icon and select Hover and set the filter you want when the block is hovered
+- Click on the arrow icon, select Hover, then set the filter you want when the block is hovered

-Just follow the same steps when setting the Hover States, but this time, set your Parent Hovered state as well which you will see when you click on the cursor icon.
+Just follow the same steps when setting the Hover States, but this time, select the Parent Hovered state which you will see when you click on the arrow icon.